 The forklift is one of the most commonly used pieces of equipment on the worksite.
 These powered industrial trucks are used to lift and transport loads with deft and precision.
 Although forklifts are powerful, there is risk involved in operating any industrial machine.
 With over an estimated one million forklifts estimated to be in operation, it’s essential to ensure crews are trained on proper safety measures.

 The Occupational Health and Safety Administration (OSHA) estimates that forklift accidents cause roughly 34,900 serious injuries and 85 fatal accidents every year.
 Even more alarming is that 25 percent of these accidents are the result of inadequate training, showing the importance of educating every worker on the critical rules of safe forklift operation.

-By brushing up on forklift training, you and your team can rest easy knowing that everyone’s safety is intact on the worksite.
+By brushing up on forklift training, you and your team can rest easy knowing that construction site safety is a priority.
 Here are the most essential tips for forklift safety.